Arreguin1727/Rockbuster_Analysis/README.md

 Postgre SQL was used via the pgAdmin 4 app for all data analysis.
 Excel was used to present sql outputs and queries to technical colleagues.
 Google Sheets was used to create a data dictionary.
 Powerpoint was used to create a final presentation for the Rockbuster business managers.

 ## Data
 All data was supplied by CareerFoundry as part of an assignment for its Data Analysis course.
-The data set can be found [here] (https://drive.google.com/file/d/1BAUIbWNg1WxBqH0wjvy57lVyyZGqSIka/view?usp=sharing).
+The full data set can be found [here]([url](https://drive.google.com/file/d/1BAUIbWNg1WxBqH0wjvy57lVyyZGqSIka/view?usp=sharing)).